steenstn/BudgetApp/README.md

 Changelog
 =========

+v3.1
+- Cost suggestion when clicking favourite button and no price present in the input field
+- Fixed bug where long category names would screw up lists
+- The color of the current budget now changes during the day
+- The 'choose category' spinner now blinks when clicking on it
+- Clearing autocomplete values now possible

 v3.0
 - Installments.
 Pay of big transactions over a period of time
 - Auto-complete.
 The most used transaction amounts are remembered